xrdocs/cloud-scale-networking/_tutorials/2017-08-03-understanding-ncs5500-resources-s01e02.md

 ![Resources]({{site.baseurl}}/images/resources.jpg){: .align-center}

-- **LPM**: Longest Prefix Match Database (sometimes referred as KAPS for KBP Assisted Prefix Search, KBP being itself Knowledge Based Processor) is an SRAM used to store IPv4 and IPv6 prefixes.
+- **LPM**: Longest Prefix Match Database (sometimes referred to as KAPS for KBP Assisted Prefix Search, KBP being itself Knowledge Based Processor) is an SRAM used to store IPv4 and IPv6 prefixes.
 Scale: variable from 128k to 400k entries.
 We can perform variable length prefix lookup in LPM.
 - **LEM**: Large Exact Match Database also used to store specific IPv4 and IPv6 routes, plus MAC addresses and MPLS labels.
 Scale: 786k entries.
 We perform exact match lookup in LEM.
 - **eTCAM**: external TCAMs, only present in the -SE "scale" line cards and systems.
 As the name implies, they are not a resource inside the Forwarding ASIC, it's an additional memory used to extend unicast route and ACL / classifiers scale.
 Scale: 2M IPv4 entries.
 We can also perform variable length prefix lookup in eTCAM.